 - Portland, OR

 Wednesday February 1st, 2006

-If you can’t make it, here’s the one-line summary: I’m taller and more Australian
+If you can’t make it, here’s the one-line summary: I’m taller and more Australian than you expect.

 A raucous black comedy… enters some sublimely Kafkaesque territory